sdsc-innovation/itembed/README.md

 # Itemset embeddings

-This is yet another variation of the well-known _word2vec_ method, proposed by [Mikolov et al.](#ref_word2vec), applied to unordered sequences, which commonly referred as itemsets.
+This is yet another variation of the well-known _word2vec_ method, proposed by [Mikolov et al.](#ref_word2vec), applied to unordered sequences, which are commonly referred as itemsets.
 The contribution of _itembed_ is twofold:

  1. Modifying the base algorithm to handle unordered sequences, which has an impact on the definition of context windows;